Doreen Nabwire: Football Kenya Federation

 Since 2016, she had been holding a key administrative role at the Football Kenya Federation including working as the Women's Football Development Officer and Director of Women's football.
 With this, her role includes, heading the women's desk at the federation, managing and running the Women's leagues and developing and implementing grassroots women football activities.
 She also doubles as the Football Kenya Federation (FKF)'s Deputy Competitions Manager.
 In July 2021, she led the federation to launch a women's football strategy to grow women's football in Kenya.

 FIFA

 In November 2019, Nabwire was one of the 24 women from FIFA's 211 member associations who graduated from the FIFA-UEFA Women in Football Leadership Programme.
 In October 2021, she was appointed unto FIFA's technical advisory group on the growth and advancement of women's football.
 The grouped is headed by Jill Ellis and has fellow African Asisat Oshoala also as a member.

 Personal life

 Family life

 Nabwire comes from a footballing family.
 She is the third of a family of six.
 Her brother Eric Johana Omondi plays for Jönköpings Södra and previously played for Mathare United, while Felix Oucho also played for Mathare United and is currently a coach at a club in Busia.
-Her other brother, Anthony Kadudu featured for Tusker FC whilst her younger sister, Christine Nafula is a footballer who plays for the Kenya women's national team.
+Her other brother, Anthony Kadudu featured for Tusker FC while her younger sister, Christine Nafula is a footballer who plays for the Kenya women's national team.
 She has three sons.